flutter/website/src/content/cookbook/architecture/offline-first.md

 }
 ```

-Another more complex solution is using background processes
+A more complex solution uses background processes
-like using the [`workmanager`][] plugin.
+like the [`workmanager`][] plugin.
-This will allow your application to run the synchronization process
+This allows your application to run the synchronization process
-in the background also when the application is not running.
+in the background even when the application is not running.

 :::note
 Running background operations continuosly
 can drain the device battery dramatically,
 and some devices limit the background processing capabilities,
 so this approach needs to be tuned
-to the application requirements and one solution may not fit all cases.
+to the application requirements and one solution might not fit all cases.
 :::

 It’s also recommended to only perform the synchronization task
-when the network is available,
+when the network is available.
-for example, using the [`connectivity_plus`][] plugin
+For example, you can use the [`connectivity_plus`][] plugin
-you can check if the device is connected to WiFi.
+to check if the device is connected to WiFi.
 You can also use [`battery_plus`][] to verify
 that the device is not running low on battery.

 In the previous example, the synchronization task runs every 5 minutes.
-In some cases, that may be excessive,
+In some cases, that might be excessive,
-while in others it may not be frequent enough.
+while in others it might not be frequent enough.
 The actual synchronization period time for your application
 depends on your application needs and it’s something you will have to decide.